 After addressing the topic, the next step is to provide the research problem.
-The research problem is the issue that the you as a researcher are going to investigate.
+The research problem is the issue that you as a researcher are going to investigate.
 There are several ways to indicate a research problem.
 Two ways are a practical research problem and the other is the gap based research problem.

-A practical research problem is problem coming from a particular environment or setting.
+A practical research problem is a problem coming from a particular environment or setting.
 In education, the setting might be a school, student homes, or even teacher working conditions.
-Below is an example of practical research problem.
+Below is an example of a practical research problem.
 The example begins with a topic and moves to the research problem.
 Both the topic and research problem are identified.

-Teaching methods are under intense scrutiny in the 21st century (topic is teaching methods).
+Teaching methods are under intense scrutiny in the 21st century ( the topic is teaching methods).
 At the university level, there has traditionally been an emphasis on lecturing.
 However, many tertiary schools are beginning to promote discussion as a viable alternative to lecture (shift to practical research problem).
 This leads to the dilemma of deciding whether lecture or discussion teaching is most beneficial to students in terms of their academic performance (practical based research problem).

 The practical problem is deciding which teaching method is most beneficial to students.